randyp/jdbj/README.md

 * [Example DAO (connection as construction parameter)](src/test/java/com/github/randyp/jdbj/example/StudentDAO.java)

 #### Guiding Principles
-* no *connection handles* - just use the Connection as an argument to execute methods on immutable objects
+* No *connection handles* - just use the Connection as an argument
-* bubble up the SQLException where possible, not possible in Stream.tryAdvance
+* Bubble up the SQLException, or wrap if not possible (eg. java.util.Stream#tryAdvance)
-* immutable builders to capture the query intent, BatchedInsert Builders are mutable
+* Immutable builders to capture the query intent, BatchedInsert Builders are mutable
-* use PreparedColumn to hide PreparedStatement
+* Use PreparedColumn to hide PreparedStatement
-* Named parameters only, no positional parameters
+* Named Parameters only, no Positional Parameters
-* fetch forward, read only cursors
+* Fetch-forward, read-only cursors
 * no external dependencies (where did my guava go?)

 #### Credits